lmco/mcf/SECURITY.md

 sessions aren't used.
 However, for UI interaction with MBEE, both the token and session definitions matter.
 Whichever expires first will cause the user's authentication to expire.

-## Security for Developers

-TODO - Discuss security-related developer considerations
-* Secure connect with mongo
-* how to use auth
-* using https
-* security configs
-* secutiy on plugins.